TheRealAsu/RbxTools/README.md

 - ;unstalk                             |  stop following someone and walking around them
 - ;help                                |  chat all available commands

+## to fix
+- ;unworm does not execute correctly
+- fix ;admin and rework it because it's broken
+- make bots listen better to chat
 ## Bot Controller script

 ```lua